cmhughes/latexindent.pl/readme.md

+### introduction

-`PERL` script to indent code within environments, and align delimited environments in `.tex`files.
+`latexindent.pl` is a `perl` script to indent (add horizontal leading space to) code within environments, commands, after headings and within special code blocks.

+It has the ability to align delimiters in environments and commands, and can modify line breaks.

     latexindent.pl, version 3.3, 2017-08-21

+### author
-Author: Chris Hughes (cmhughes)
+Chris Hughes (cmhughes)

----
+### documentation

 For complete details, please see http://mirrors.ctan.org/support/latexindent/documentation/latexindent.pdf

+### Windows executable
-Note: `latexindent.exe` was created using
+`latexindent.exe` is created using

       perl ppp.pl -u -o latexindent.exe latexindent.pl

 using the `Par::Packer` perl module.

 `ppp.pl` is located in the helper-scripts directory.

----

 ### usage